sensu/sensu-puppet/README.md

 }
 ```

-It is also possible to add a backend to an existing Sensu federated cluster.
+To add a backend to an existing federated cluster:
-The following example adds the API URL https://sensu-backend-site3.example.com:8080 to the federated cluster named us-west-2a.

 ```puppet
 sensu_cluster_federation_member { 'https://sensu-backend-site3.example.com:8080 in us-west-2a':